wilsonjr/PythonGoogleCourse/README.md

 # PythonGoogleCourse
 Python's tutorial given by Google

+The tutorial can be found at https://developers.google.com/edu/python/